sharife/mantrabio/site/content/team/_index.md

   - name: Oliver Wueseke, Ph.D.
     title: Chief of Staff
     image: img/fpo-head.png
     bio: Oliver’s passion is building high performing R&D teams.
-At Mantra he leads cultural and organizational development initiatives that promote a fun and exciting work environment- a driving force behind Mantra Bio’s exceptional level of innovation.
-Oliver, an HSFP Fellowship awardee, backs up his operational leadership with a Ph.D from Max Planck Institute in Cell and Molecular Biology, and 12 years of research experience on organoid development and protein dynamics.
+At Mantra Bio he leads cultural and organizational development initiatives that make Mantra Bio a fun and exciting place to work, driving Mantra Bio’s exceptional level of innovation.
+Oliver, an HSFP Fellowship awardee, backs up his operational leadership with a Ph.D from the Max Planck Institute in Cell and Molecular Biology, and 12 years of research experience on organoid development and protein dynamics.
 Oliver previously worked as the R&D lead at System1 Biosciences, in charge of developing their “brain-in-a-dish” science.
 He is also the founder if Impuse Science Inc., a biotech start-up